-Today in 1856, my friends at Christian Heritage London reminded us, a great trial of depression was unleashed on Spurgeon.
+In 1856, my friends at Christian Heritage London reminded us that Spurgeon suffered depression.
+A great trial of depression was unleashed on him.
 We quite rightly think of him as a great preacher.
 But in an instant, he was transported into great depression.
 This was not the only time he experienced depression, either.

-None of us is immune from the troubles of this world.
-For Spurgeon the trigger was the carnage and death unleashed when someone cried out ‘Fire!’ during a gathering of 12,000 who were there to hear him preach.
+We should keep in mind that if Spurgeon suffered depression none of us is immune from the troubles of this world.
+Spurgeon suffered depression that was triggered by the carnage and death unleashed when someone cried out ‘Fire!’ during a gathering of 12,000 who were there to hear him preach.
+Seven people died and others were seriously injured.
 For us maybe the trigger is something altogether milder.
 The feelings may be similar, however.

-I thought I would share with you, 160 years after these events, the way Spurgeon described both their effects on him, and how he experienced miraculous healing.
+I thought I would share with you, 160 years after these events, the way Spurgeon suffered depression and described both its effect on him, and how he experienced miraculous healing.

 When, like a whirlwind, the destruction was overpast, when the whole of its devastation was visible to my eye, who can conceive the anguish of my sad spirit?
 I refused to be comforted; tears were my meat by day, and dreams my terror by night.
 I felt as I had never felt before.